-The school and the governors will promote standards of behaviour based on the basic principles of honesty, respect, consideration and responsibility for self and others.
+The school and the governors will promote standards of behaviour based on the basic principles of striving, persevering, nurture independence, show respect and demonstrate integrity and tolerance.

 All parents are expected to sign a home-school agreement (copy in Appendix A) at the start of each year.
 If a student joins the school partway through a year, parents will sign it at their entry meeting.